Micky5991/EventAggregator/README.md

 ## NuGet Package

-This library is also available as .NET Standard 2.1 library from [NuGet](https://www.nuget.org/packages/Micky5991.EventAggregator).
+This library is also available as .NET 9.0 library from [NuGet](https://www.nuget.org/packages/Micky5991.EventAggregator).

 ```
 PM> Install-Package Micky5991.EventAggregator